sebnozzi/miniscript.ts/ROADMAP.md

   - Although, if it's done for ONE level it's done for ANY depth
 - Support for "self" in method bodies
 - Support for magic functions with self as first parameter
+- function invocation on objects (foo.method(1,2,3))
+  - test instrinsic methods
+- field-assignment (expr.fieldName = expr)
+- self-functions (functions with first parameter "self" which can be added to maps and work as methods).
 - Scientific notation (big?) numbers
   - How is this done?
   - Parsed and stored as doubles